Working with People

 Do you encourage your team to take training opportunities that are not immediately relevant to their job description?

 Do you support your staff when they decide to leave?
 Do you provide fair references?
 When you have to dismiss an employee, for whatever reason, do you do it as kindly as possible?
 In a case of redundancy, do you compensate your employee for (some of) the time it will take them to find another job?

 Do you have a regular programme of performance reviews and do you adhere to it?

 Do you seek to avoid and prevent unnecessary disputes?
 Do you have ways to detect disputes and deal with them before they become disruptive?
 Do you have a clear grievance procedure that emphasises mediation or arbitration?

 The workplace provides many facilities, opportunities and distractions.
-These might include chat, telephones , e-mail, photocopiers, internet access, and so on.
+These might include chat, telephones, e-mail, photocopiers, internet access, social media and so on.
 Make sure these are used for the furtherance of the business.
 Use for private convenience, entertainment or gain should be kept to a minimum.
 Remember that to go beyond reasonable use is a betrayal of your employer’s trust and is in fact theft.